The summer of screens – and social media?

 #2: Develop critical thinking

 We as adults know that social media is not reality.
 It’s crafted, posed and often portrays ways of living and interacting that aren’t reflective of real life.
 However, many kids aspire to living the “social dream” of an influencer.
 According to research cited in a welivesecurity (by ESET) article, a recent survey of 2,000 parents of 11 – 16 year olds in the UK uncovered that kids’ dream jobs include social media influencer (17%) and YouTuber (14%).
 Following influencers and celebrities on social media is exciting, but it is important that kids know their content is carefully curated and not necessarily an accurate portrayal of real life.
 Followers are not necessarily friends, and comments can be unforgiving.
-If you remain consistently curious about your kids’ “social” lives, you will find opportunities to help them develop a healthy curiosity about what they are seeing and consuming.
+If you remain consistently curious about your kids’ “social” lives, you will find opportunities to help them develop a healthy curiosity about what they are consuming.

 #3: Model good habits